gvwilson/sensibleadventures/in-heck/in-heck-outline.md

     - Gumption: "What is it with bots and tunnels?"
   - Past strange machines, idle but carefully maintained
   - Hear voices
-    - At first think it's the water dripping (there is condensation everywhere)
     - A dormitory with people in it, some with mechanical parts, all wearing bands around their heads
     - Sindy: "Look like crowns"
     - Gumption: "Stands to reason your papa wouldn't be the only one"